 This week's New Yorkers are two sisters who have spent two decades helping a sister city through a special market in New York.
-NY1's John Schiumo filed the following report.
+NY1's John Schiumo filed the following report, which was shot, written and edited by Rachel Smith.

 Suzan and Nimet Habachy have lived in New York City for decades, but the sisters are originally from a different big city: Cairo.